sashastadler/crunge-notes/Notes/Adventure Log.md

 ### May 29, 2022 - Session 48

-Went to [Green Orchard](Locations/Green%20Orchard.md), which has expanded.
-There's a child missing too?.
-7 years old, orange hair.
+1-Akhet 23(?): Made it to [Green Orchard](Locations/Green%20Orchard.md), which has expanded.

+1-Akhet 27: Cusdakesh gets his greataxe from Demerara.
+The crew learns that a child has gone missing - 7 year old boy with orange hair.

 ### Jun 5, 2022 - Session 49

-1-Akhet 26
-Group quickly heads to the tower.
+1-Akhet 27: Group quickly heads to the tower.

+1-Akhet 28: Made it to the tower.
 Tower looks pretty much the same as before.
 There are tracks nearby near a trench made by the beast fought previously, so the group chooses to follow them quickly.
+Tracks end in the middle of the woods.

+1-Akhet 29: